ShakataGaNai/awesome-meshtastic/README.md

 - [Meshview by Armoo](https://github.com/armooo/meshview) - A project watches a MQTT topic for meshtastic messages, imports them to a database and has a web UI to view them.
 [Example on BayMesh](https://meshview.armooo.net/)
 - [Meshinfo by kevinelliott](https://github.com/kevinelliott/meshinfo) - A project written in Python and connects to an MQTT server that is receiving Meshtastic messages for the purpose of visualizing and inspecting traffic.
 [Example on SacValleyMesh](https://svm.meshinfo.network/mqtt_log.html)
 - [bayme.sh-bot by ppicazo](https://github.com/ppicazo/bayme.sh-bot) - An MQTT to Discord logger bot for local meshes.
+- [Meshtastic-SDR](https://gitlab.com/crankylinuxuser/meshtastic_sdr) - A GnuRadio and Python based replacement for Meshtastic radio hardware.
+Can receive multiple presets at the same time.
+Currently working on TX.
+- [Meshtastic-SAME-EAS-Alerter by RCGV1](https://github.com/RCGV1/Meshtastic-SAME-EAS-Alerter) - A tool to recieve alerts from the National Weather Service and broadcast them on Meshtastic

 ## Local Software